 Estonia is a democratic parliamentary country.
 Under Article 59 of the Constitution of the Republic of Estonia, the legislative power in Estonia is in the hands of the Parliament (Riigikogu).
 Riigikogu is the representative assembly of the Estonian people.
 In addition to passing legislation, the Constitution imposes other functions on the Riigikogu: adopting the state budget and enforcing budgetary compliance, exercising a review of the activities of the government, appointing senior state officials and representing Estonia in international organisations.

 Among other tasks, Riigikogu –

-- the allocation of budget resources for cultural purposes;
+- decides the allocation of budget resources for the cultural sector;

-- on other legislation having an impact on cultural life.
+- decides about other Acts having an impact on cultural life.